-You can purchase small pots of herbs from neighborhood Walmart that will be a nice fit for a windowsill.
+Look for small pots of herbs sized just-right for a windowsill at your local garden center, farmer’s market or even the grocery store.
 Unless the plants are root-bound (more roots than soil in the pot) they can stay in the pot they came in.
 Move root-bound herbs up to a larger container or pull the plant apart from the roots up and get two-for-one to replant back into small pots!
-Be sure to use a light weight, well-draining potting mix if repotting – herbs don't like wet feet!
+Be sure to use a light weight, well-draining potting mix if repotting – herbs don’t like wet feet!

 A sunny south or east facing windowsill will give your herbs the light they need to thrive.
 When the soil is dry an inch down, water thoroughly.
 Be sure to place a saucer beneath each pot to protect the windowsill.
 Watering every 7-10 days is typical.
 Any excess water remaining in the saucers after a few minutes should be poured off.
 An application of half strength fertilizer every few weeks will also help your herbs thrive.